 Guidelines & Information for a Healthy School Year

-The goal of the school nurse is to maximize your child’s potential to learn and grow by providing a climate of health and well-being.
-The nurse is always willing to listen to any concerns regarding your child’s health.
+The goal of the school nurse is to maximize your child’s potential to learn and grow by providing a climate of health and well being.
+Your nurse is always willing to listen to any concerns regarding your child’s health.
+Please do not hesitate to call us with questions or concerns.

 Physicals